-Thanks again to Sally Reid - her story that was published in World Breeding News
+Thanks again to Sally Reid - her story was published in World Breeding News.

 NZ Hanoverian classifications